 In the fall of 2010 I wrote a daily road blog for the Pittsburgh Post-Gazette as I retraced the 10,000-mile trip around the USA that John Steinbeck took in 1960 and turned into his best-seller Travels with Charley.
-My blog and links to videos I shot as I performed my drive-by journalism are reprinted here.
+It is republished here.

 Chasing John Steinbeck’s Ghost in words, photos and video

 Sixty years ago this morning, on Sept.
 23, 1960, John Steinbeck and his poodle Charley set out from Sag Harbor on the iconic road trip around the United States that would become Travels with Charley in Search of America.

 Ten years ago this morning I set out from Steinbeck’s seaside house on the eastern end of Long Island and followed his 10,000-mile trail as faithfully as possible.
 I posted each day to my TravelsWithoutCharley blog at the Pittsburgh Post-Gazette.

 I admit I had my suspicions that Steinbeck had embellished Charley and had invented some of the colorful Americans he said he met at random.
 (I couldn’t help it – I was a veteran drive-by print journalist who knew how hard it was on the road to bump into the right people you need for a story.)

 But my original intention was not to discredit Steinbeck, show him up or prove that his 1962 New York Times nonfiction bestseller was a heavily fictionalized and disappointingly dishonest account of his actual journey.

 My main goal simply was to turn my solo adventure along the Steinbeck Highway into a book that would compare the America of Barack Obama that I saw in 2010 with the America of JFK and Nixon that Steinbeck saw in the historic fall of 1960.